ASPP-pandas-tutorials/pandas_from_numpy/README.md

 the pages as text notebooks, and write out `.ipynb` files with modified markup that looks better in a Jupyter interface.
-Some of the authoring advice here is to allow that process to work smoothly, because the `process_notebooks.py` file reads the input Myst-MD format notebooks using `jupytext` before converting to Jupyter `.ipynb` files.
+Some of the authoring advice here is to allow that process to work smoothly, because the `process_notebooks.py` file reads the input Myst-MD format notebooks using [Jupytext](https://jupytext.readthedocs.io) before converting to Jupyter `.ipynb` files.

 ## Notes and admonitions